playbenny/benny_manual/docs/installation.md

 There are example files included that might help - so far i've made configs for:

-- Midi fighter twister (recommended, the led feedback works well with the automapping features in benny)
+- [Midi Fighter Twister](https://www.midifighter.com/#Twister) (recommended, the led feedback works well with the automapping features in benny)

 - Novation launch control xl